 The San Diego Association of Governments (SANDAG), as the region's Metropolitan Planning Organization (MPO), must make a transportation air quality conformity determination for regional transportation plans (RTPs) and regional transportation improvement programs (RTIPs).
 The purpose of transportation conformity is to ensure that federally funded or approved activities are consistent with the State Implementation Plan (SIP).
 This ensures that no transportation activities will cause or contribute to new air quality violations, worsen existing violations, or delay the attainment of any relevant National Ambient Air Quality Standards (NAAQS).
-This report documents a demonstration of conformity for the 2008 and 2015 Ozone NAAQS for San Diego Forward: The 2021 Regional Plan (2021 Regional Plan) and the 2021 Regional Transportation Improvement Program (2021 RTIP), as amended.
-The 2021 Regional Plan serves as the region's Regional Transportation Plan (RTP).
+This report documents a demonstration of conformity for the 2008 and 2015 ozone NAAQS for the amendment to the 2021 Regional Plan (2021 Regional Plan or approved Plan), which serves as the region's RTP.